Meredith Executive Director/Vice President, Brand Marketing Executive Office division, New York

 Getting Started at Goldman Sachs

-I was also impressed by the way our firm prizes quality and thoroughness over speed, despite the minute-to-minute rhythm of our broader industry and environment.
+I was also impressed by the way our firm prizes quality and thoroughness over speed, despite the second-to-second pace of our broader industry and environment.
 I came from the very fast-moving, deadline-driven media world.
 At Goldman, there is a more comprehensive approach to execution; we share and get buy-in for ideas, ask others for input and consider all angles before diving in.
-That helps us produce better work and creates time to take a step back and ensure that what we’re working on really adds to the dialogue in a media landscape that can at times seem filled with white noise.
+That helps us produce better work and ensure that what we’re working on really adds value—in my team's case, we want to substantively add to the dialogue going on in a media landscape that can at times seem filled with white noise.

 Without the collaborative DNA of this firm, my job would be impossible.
 By design, the discussion and implementation of Goldman’s social media efforts requires input from many different divisions, from Technology to Compliance to Legal.
-I have the chance to collaborate and solve problems with many different colleagues and teams every day, which only makes the work better.
-We’re always learning from each other, improving our approach and working towards best practices to make our colleagues’ work easier.
+I have the chance to collaborate and solve problems with many different colleagues and teams every day, which makes for a very thorough and rigorous work process.
+We’re always learning from each other, improving our approach and working towards best practices.

 I think mentors are especially important in your first few years in the working world.
 They can play a critically important role as sounding boards for our professional life—similar to the teachers, parents and coaches that helped us through our formative years.